tuxphone/CubeCellRepeater/README.md

 Notes:

 Intended for use with the platform.io IDE.
-Depends on the NanoPB Lib.
+Depends on the NanoPB Lib and Base64 Lib (see platformio.ini).
 Serial output speed is 115200.
 See the provided platformio.ini for built-in environments.
 Default is cubecell_board.

 Will repeat packets ONCE.
 To prevent flooding the last repeated packet ID will not be repeated again.